Alimentation Couche-Tard (TSX:ATD.B) reported earnings after the bell today, and yet again the convenience store operator didn’t disappoint.

 EBITDA saw an increase of 5.6%, coming in at $1.04 billion, and the company now has over $1 billion in cash and cash equivalents.

-There really isn’t much to say about the quarter other than it was an amazing start to the year for the company, beating expectations with earnings of $0.97 per share when only $0.95 was expected.
+There really isn’t much to say about the quarter other than it was an amazing start to the year for the top Canadian stock, beating expectations with earnings of $0.97 per share when only $0.95 was expected.
 Revenue of $14.16 billion came in a little shy of the consensus estimate of $14.9 billion.

 Investment with Fire and Flower